When you get to a certain age, you're more likely to throw out your back than successfully throw snow with a shovel.

-Snow blowers come in three distinct styles:
+Snow blowers come in four distinct styles:

-gas-powered engine spins an auger that scoops up the snow and throws it out the chute.
+In very basic terms, single-stage snow blowers only throw the snow once.
+A gas-powered engine spins an auger that scoops up the snow and throws it out the chute.

 Since the auger actually contacts the ground, you should not use a single stage snow thrower on gravel surfaces, unless your goal is to hurl small rocks at your neighbors.

 Single-stage snow blowers are typically 19 - 22 inches wide.
 The limiting factor, however, is their height Ė not the width.
 If youíre frequently battling 12-inch snow drifts, go with a two-stage snowblower instead.